 - It might also be that generally your life is working but there is a specific issue that you are struggling with and would like to address, so that you can experience more satisfaction or freedom in your life; and/or

 - You might simply be interested in your own personal development and want time and space to reflect on your life.

 What can I get out of it?

-This varies depending on the nature of the difficulties you are having and your commitment but generally through the process of therapy, people get some of the following benefits:
+This will vary depending on the nature of the difficulties you are having and what you actually want to use your therapy sessions for but generally through the process of therapy, people get some of the following benefits:

 - Express and make sense of overwhelming feelings;